Bel Air Lacrosse Frequently Asked Questions

 c.
 We believe you are committing to lacrosse for the season.
 As we do not ask that your player miss the opportunity to play other sports outside of the lacrosse season, we hope you will provide a full commitment to lacrosse when it is in season.

 Travel will involve a slightly greater commitment as away games can be as far as Howard and Carroll counties.
-Whereas, Rec games will be in Harford county and occasionally in Cecil and Baltimore counties.
+Travel teams may also play in multiple leagues during the year.
+This will involve additional fees due from each player.

-Travel and Rec will have home games in the Bel Air area and normally on our practice fields.
+Travel and Rec will have home games in the Bel Air area and normally on our practice fields at Tucker and Tollgate.

 We are not a club program or affiliated with any club program.
 In the past, club lacrosse was for the more “advanced” players, but that has since changed.
 Many “average” players are now joining club teams for additional lacrosse opportunities.
-Please search the internet for club opportunities in the area.
+That being said, some of our travel teams may play in leagues that have club teams and rec teams in them.
+Our program continues to evolve so that we may provide lacrosse opportunities for all levels of players.

 - Clinic practices will begin in early April